 of women in Egypt over age 18 were part of the workforce as of 2018, according to the World Bank.

-of women in the country have a bank account, according to the latest data on Egypt from Findex.
+of women in the country had an account at a formal financial institution in 2017, according to Findex.

 of women have borrowed money from a financial institution, Findex found.